grycap/im-web/README.md

 1.1 REQUISITES
 --------------

-IM web interface is based on PHP, so a web server with PHP support must be installed.
+IM web interface is based on PHP 5, so a web server with PHP 5 support must be installed.

 Also the mcrypt PHP modules must be installed and enabled.